KKhushhalR2405/KKhushhalR2405/README.md

 - 🛠 I’m currently working with Pytorch :flashlight:.
 - :wrench: I love to play with Neural Networks :computer:.
 - 🚀 I’m currently learning Deployment of Deep Learning models using Flask.
-- 👾 Most of my projects are available on [Github](https://github.com/KKhushhalR2405/).
 - 👨 From using TV Remote as a Mobile to using Mobile as a TV Remote, I grew up (PS: I MISS MY CHILDHOOD :sob::sob::sob:).
 - 👅 I prefer Python Over C++ &nbsp; &nbsp;:P :D
 - 📫 How to reach me: reddykhushhal2405@gmail.com